 Abstract: Effat University is a private non-profit university for women founded in 1999 in Saudi Arabia.
 Maximum enrollment should reach 3,300 fulltime students within a few years.
 The Effat University Library holds 25,000 physical items, provides access to extensive digital content, and library staff members participate actively in campus-wide information literacy efforts.
 A new Cultural Center, housing the library and a new museum, is expected to open by fall of 2014.
 The design of the new Center was subject to the tension between the traditional idea of library as print book storage versus the ideal future world of the virtual, non-embodied digital library.
 The Center is to house and feature collections of lasting value in addition to learning resources that support active programs of study.
 The design team strove to find a balance between the desire for openness toward the community and accepted local social norms.
-This paper describes the process followed to design the new Center.
-It's not clear whether the library as a centralized entity will survive on campus, but the design team believes that this Center will serve the immediate needs of the institution and expand the impact of the library in non-traditional ways.
+This paper describes the process followed to design team believes that this Center will serve the immediate needs of the institution and expand the impact of the library in non-traditional ways.